vectronic/website/README.md

 #### One Time Only Table Creation

+The form tables in Netlify are only added when initially submitting a form.
+The `pending-comments` and `approved-comments` tables need to exist before they can be further referenced in configuration, so there is a need to do one off configuration for these.

+##### Pending Comments

+A test post needs to be created and a comment submitted on the post.
+This will result in the `pending-comments` form table appearing in the Netlify admin UI.

+##### Approved Comments
-The form table in Netlify for approved comments is only added to via Slack webhook calls to the Netlify API.
-But this table does need to be setup in Netlify first.
+Entries in the `approved-comments` form table are only added via Slack webhook calls to the Netlify API.
+But this table needs to be created in Netlify first.

 The easiest way to do this is uncomment the `approved-comments` form in `comments.html`.

-After deploying the site to Netlify once, the form element can be commented out again and the value for `NETLIFY_APPROVED_COMMENTS_FORM_ID` can be ascertained from the Netlify URL when navigating to `Account -> Site -> Forms -> approved-comments`.
+After submitting to this form once, the `approved-comments` form table will appear in the Netlify admin UI.
+The form element in the HTML can then be commented out again.

 #### User Account Level OAuth Token